Qualifications to vote absentee:

 Qualified voters may vote absentee in person or by mail.

 By Mail: The voter, or an immediate family member, requests an application be mailed to the voter.
-The voter may also apply for an absentee ballot application online at www.scvotes.org.
+The voter may also apply for an absentee ballot online at www.scvotes.gov.

-If requested by telephone, the voter is mailed an Absentee Application to complete, sign, and return.
-The ballot is mailed only after the Voter Registration and Elections office has received and verified the completed application.
-The voter mails the ballot back to the Voter Registration and Elections office so that it is received no later than 7:00 p.m. on the date of the election.
+If requested by telephone, the voter is mailed an absentee application to complete, sign and return.
+The ballot is mailed only after the Voter Registration and Elections Office has received and verified the completed application.
+The voter mails the ballot back to the Voter Registration and Elections Office so that it is received no later than 7 p.m. on the date of the election.

 When you call the office to request an absentee application, please be prepared to provide the following information:

-For complete information regarding voter registration and absentee voting in South Carolina, contact the Cherokee County Voter Registration and Elections office or visit the South Carolina Election Commission website at www.scvotes.org.
+For complete information regarding voter registration and absentee voting in South Carolina, contact the Cherokee County Voter Registration and Elections office or visit www.scvotes.gov.